kosoegawa/HATS/README.md

 # Generate HLA-DPA1 allele to serotype table
 ./runDPA1.pl

+# output/gene_Allele_Residues_DB_Versioon_Date.csv file is generated.
+# It contains all expressed two-field allele, assigned serotype, Comment, and residues for each key residue position
 # Untruncated HLA allele to serotype table is saved in RESULTS directory
 # Truncated two-field HLA allele to serotype table is saved in TWORESULTS directory